It's that time again… the beginning of a new year, when we're supposed to be setting goals and making resolutions for the Year to Come.

 No one should make you feel bad about where you do or don't travel, or the style in which you decide to do it.
 Budget travel isn't better than luxury travel isn't better than slow travel isn't better than spending a week at an all-inclusive resort.

 Travel “shaming” has somehow become a thing in the last couple of years, and I hate it.
-As long as you aren't breaking rules or laws when you travel, then go where you want and don't let social media make you feel bad about it.
+As long as you aren't breaking laws or putting others at risk when you travel, then go where you want and don't let social media make you feel bad about it.